 Of course, you should first know about managing a server, you should analyze the logs for any unusual situation, and you should also know how big the attack is before making any decisions.

 The free version of Cloudflare provides you with unlimited protection, regardless of the size of DDoS attacks, including Layer 7 DDoS attacks – Of course, the paid versions offer extra options according to your needs, however, it doesn’t mean that you have to pay for a higher level of protection when you are under a really huge attack.

 If you are sure that you have configured the essential settings, regarding the server and Cloudflare, during the attack you can simply activate the “I’m Under Attack” mode via the Cloudflare Dashboard.
 In this way, you can prevent many attacks.

 A few days ago, I saw a topic about DDoS on a forum site.
 A website hosted in shared hosting was having trouble collapsing with incoming DDoS attacks, although it is being secured by Cloudflare.
 These attacks were continuing after transferring it to VDS and the new server was collapsing again.

 Of course, finding the source of the problem in Cloudflare would be the easy and wrong way.
 I offered them to transfer their server to Vultr, which is a powerful and secure cloud server provider, and I was going to set up the configuration of the server.

 After a while, we started the transferring process.
 After transferring our customer’s site to the new server, the attacks continued.
 The site was under a huge attack.

 The attackers were trying to stop the server from answering by making billions of query requests with random letters such as /?s=abc , /?s=xyz .

-In the last 24 hours more than 291,000,000 requests has been sent to the server.
+In the last 24 hours, more than 291,000,000 requests have been sent to the server.